Kamden Strunk, Ph.D.

 Undergraduate courses: Child and Adolescent Development, Competency Motivation, Emotional Skills in Learning, Ethics, Ethics in Society, Group Dynamics, Motivating Learners, Psychology, Research Methods, Sociology

-Auburn University (2015-present)
+Auburn University (2015-2022)

 Basic Methods in Educational Research: Major modes of inquiry in contemporary educational research including experimental, casual comparative, descriptive, qualitative inquiry, and action research models.